caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 You are aware of the existence of typeclasses, but you are not sure where or when to use them, and you are mainly writing domain specific code.
 This post is to provide some guidance for how and why use typeclasses.

-You are also familiar with scala, with traits, companion objects and similar machinery.

-Inspired by [Strategic Scala Style: Designing Datatypes](http://www.lihaoyi.com/post/StrategicScalaStyleDesigningDatatypes.html), I'll be using _datatype_ when referring to instances of classes and other data-like types, and _type_ for generic types like `T`.

 You are also interested in a more generic way of programming in Scala.
 If you are more comfortable with the OOP aspect of the language and want it to keep it that way, then perhaps this piece won't make a lot of sense to you, nevertheless I would recommend to watch Tony Morris talk linked in the [References](#references) section.
 I wouldn't recommend to blindly follow those advices, but there are a lot of good ideas there, and this piece is trying to help those interested in following the main one: Use type parameters as much as possible.

+You should be familiar with scala, with traits, companion objects and similar machinery.

+Inspired by [Strategic Scala Style: Designing Datatypes](http://www.lihaoyi.com/post/StrategicScalaStyleDesigningDatatypes.html), I'll be using _datatype_ when referring to instances of classes and other data-like types, and _type_ for generic types like `T`.

 # Motivation